Editor’s note: This post was updated on March 28, 2016.

 The State Department strongly warns against travel to the Gaza Strip.
 It also recommends citizens follow the rules government employees must abide by when traveling in the region, which includes avoiding travel in the West Bank with the exception of Jericho and Bethlehem, and not using public and inter-city buses.

 Travelers should also be aware of the potential for military conflict between Israel and terrorist organizations, such as Hamas; in 2014, rockets launched from Gaza reached many locales in Israel and the West Bank, including Jerusalem and Tel Aviv.

 Staying Safe in Israel

-Travelers are advised to avoid all large gatherings and demonstrations, stay current with the local news and adopt personal security practices, particularly at night and in isolated areas, to reduce vulnerability to crime.
-Additionally, visitors are encouraged to learn the proper procedures to follow in the case of rocket attacks or other crises, as well as the location of their nearest public bomb shelter.
+Visitors are advised to avoid all large gatherings and demonstrations, stay current with the local news and adopt personal security practices, particularly at night and in isolated areas, to reduce vulnerability to crime.
+Exercise caution at Islamic sites on holy days and Friday nights.
+Dress conservatively when visiting the Old City in Jerusalem and other Orthodox Jewish neighborhoods, and note vehicular traffic restrictions on Shabbat.
+Additionally, travelers are encouraged to learn the proper procedures to follow in the case of rocket attacks or other crises, as well as the location of their nearest public bomb shelter.

 If you’re a U.S. citizen, you can enroll in the Smart Traveler Enrollment Program (STEP) to receive updates on safety conditions in specific countries and allow the U.S. Embassy to contact you in case of emergencies.